Light

 Prevention

-• Repot every two years to replenish soil nutrients
+• Repot every two years into fresh mix so the soil doesn't gradually run out of nutrients

 Quick Summary